buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 **Knowledge of Geography (INT)**: With this skill, you have knowledge of climate, population, terrains, territories, nations, and borders.
 1 Action.

-**Knowledge of Law (INT)**: With this skill, you know the Law of a region.
-You are expert in knowing norms and loopholes.
-You know how to cite cases and you know other pettifoggers and judges.
+**Knowledge of Law (INT)**: With this skill, you know the law of a region.
+You are an expert in its rules and loopholes.
+You know how to cite cases and recognize other lawyers and judges.
 2 Actions.

 **Knowledge of Languages (INT)**: Each point in this skill allows you to learn a new written and spoken language.
 A good Languages score helps to understand unknown languages and make yourself understood.
 It is also used to understand complex texts.
 Variable cost.